 The Turkish National Commission for UNESCO is aware that the targets of preserving the cultural and national heritage and transferring them to future generations cannot be reached solely with the efforts of governments or individuals.
 For a long time, it has supported projects for education, creating awareness and the participation of shareholders on the subject of preserving Turkey's cultural and national heritage.
-Our National Commission supports the activities for increasing the roles, authorities and responsibilities of youth, women, nongovernmental organizations and the private sector in parallel with the "Open

-UNESCO" approach, which was one of the main themes of activity of the 36th General Conference on the preservation of heritage sites, and we are expending efforts to implement a balanced and sustainable preservation between Tangible and Intangible Cultural Heritage.
+Our National Commission recognizes the importance of the conservation, promotion and transfer of heritage under the theme of "protecting our heritage, fostering creativity", which are the priorities set by UNESCO for the cultural sector.
+In addition, the safeguarding of cultural heritage in the event of armed conflict or natural disaster has been one of the main issues that have been the focus of UNESCO's cultural heritage studies in recent years.
+In this context, global coalition launched in 2015, known as "Unite4Heritage", has been maintained and the strategy for the "Protection of Culture in the Situation of Armed Conflicts and the Strengthening of UNESCO Action on Cultural Diversity" was placed at the top of the agenda at the 39th General Conference of UNESCO, held in 2017.
 Nevertheless, just as in the entire world, some negativities also emerge in Turkey on the preservation of cultural and natural heritage.
 It is also stated in this book that the Turkish National Commission for UNESCO is continuing its activities with the authorized and related institutions and organizations for eliminating the deficiencies observed in the preservation of Turkey's cultural and natural sites.

-Our National Commission, which is aware of the UNESCO memory and experience strengthened by the Convention for the Preservation of Intangible Cultural Heritage, that was accepted in 2003 and which emphasizes the necessity of considering the cultural and natural heritage together with the intangible elements for a world with a sustainable future and within dialogue, continues its activities with determination with the vested authorities in cooperation and dialogue with extensive cross-sections of the society.
+Our National Commission, which is aware of the UNESCO memory and experience strengthened by the Convention for the Preservation of Intangible Cultural Heritage, that was accepted in 2003 and which emphasizes the necessity of considering the cultural and natural heritage together with the intangible elements and the Convention for the Protection and Promotion of the Diversity of Cultural Expressions, that was accepted in 2005 for a world with a sustainable future and within dialogue, continues its activities with determination with the vested authorities in cooperation and dialogue with extensive crosssections of the society.